City of Los Angeles Seal

 The City’s Debt Management Policy creates guidelines for the structure and management of the City’s debt obligations.
 These guidelines include target and ceiling levels for certain debt ratios to be used for planning purposes.
 The two most significant ratios are a non-voter-approved debt service cap as a percent of General Fund revenues of 6 percent and a total debt service cap as a percent of General Fund revenues of 15 percent.

-Exhibit 13, below, illustrates the City’s compliance with these debt management policies for the past five years.
+Exhibit 13 illustrates the City’s compliance with these debt management policies for the past five years.

 The actual ratio of Debt Service to General Fund Receipts (excluding the ARPA transfer of $639.5 million) was 4.65 percent in 2021-22, comprised of 2.96 percent for non-voter approved debt and 1.69 percent for voter-approved debt.
 Even though the debt service requirements increased by 3.4 percent, the debt ratio decreased because the General Fund receipts increased at higher rate of 9.2 percent.
 Schedule IX shows the details of Outstanding General Obligation Bonded Debt.